George Lindsay (British Army officer): Senior command and the Second World War

 In 1935, Lindsay was posted to Calcutta to command the Presidency and Assam District in eastern India; he held the post until 1939, when he retired from the Army.
-In retirement, he worked as Director of the British National Cadet Association and as Colonel-Commandant of the Royal Tank Regiment, a ceremonial post.
+In retirement, he worked as Director of the British National Cadet Association and as colonel commandant of the Royal Tank Corps, a ceremonial post he took over from Major General Sir Ernest Swinton in October 1938.

 However, the Second World War broke out a few months after he had retired.
 He was recalled to duty and given command of the newly formed 9th (Highland) Infantry Division, a hastily mobilised second-line Territorial unit.
 He relinquished command in March 1940, and was appointed as a deputy regional civil defence commissioner for the South-West of England.
 In this post, he helped coordinate civil defence and recovery during air-raids, and in a brief interlude in 1942 delivered the Lees Knowles Lecture at Cambridge on "War on the civil and military fronts".
 In 1944, he became Commissioner of the British Red Cross and the Order of St. John for North-West Europe, overseeing relief work during the liberation of France and the Low Countries.

 Lindsay stepped down as Commissioner in 1946, and relinquished his ceremonial colonelcy of the Royal Tank Regiment in 1947.
 Finally retired, he served on a number of committees and councils, as diverse as the Army Boxing Association, the Anglo-Danish Society and the Educational Interchange Council, and in 1952 published a short pamphlet on "The Soviet-Communist Menace".
 He died in Epsom in 1956, survived by his wife and his surviving daughter, and leaving an estate of thirteen thousand pounds.
 His papers are held by the Liddell Hart Centre for Military Archives, and by the Tank Museum at Bovington.